theisolinearchip/attiny85_dice/README.md

 This was one of my first approach on timers and interrupts for the AVRs micros, so I'm sure there are lots of improvements that can be made.

-Maybe using a timer to set a random seed is not the best way to handle it, but for simple picks for a dummy dice I think it's enough; and to prevent having only one "initial value", the seed changes on every roll (otherwise -if we set the seed **only** on the beginning, for example- it's more likely to have two "equal dices" only by matching that initial roll).
+Maybe using a timer to set a random seed is not the best way to handle it, but for simple picks for a dummy dice I think it's enough; and to prevent having only one "initial value", the seed changes on every roll (otherwise -if we set the seed **only** on the beginning, for example- it's more likely to have two "equal dice" only by matching that initial roll).

 ## d1ce
 The d6 dice was the first one and it's a single *dice.c* file that handles all the interrupts, timers and 8-bit shifter operations (three pins on that: *data*, *clock* and *latch*).